aa18514/Python/netflix_regression/readme.md

 ### Controlling Overfitting
-L2 regularization is used to reduce overfitting (https://en.wikipedia.org/wiki/Overfitting) and improve test accuracy <br> the loss function in this case is taken to be L2 norm (Euclidean length between the predictor and the target) <br>
+L2 regularization is used to reduce overfitting (https://en.wikipedia.org/wiki/Overfitting) and improve test accuracy <br> the loss function in this case is taken to be L2 norm (Euclidean length between the predictor and the target) <br> Added support for the multi-processing module to parallelize against different values of K respectively <br>
 ### Applying non-linear transformation
 the non-linear transformation is taken to be each genre multiplied with the rest of the genres in the dataset. <br> the original features remain unchanged, the transformed features are appended to the original feature vector <br>